M2-brane surface operators and gauge theory dualities in Toda: Gauge Theory Dualities as Toda Symmetries

 In this section, we probe low-energy dualities between two dimensional \(\Nsusy=(2,2)\) gauge theories through the correspondence of surface operators with Toda CFT degenerate operators.
 In Section~\ref{sec:Seiberg}, we show that some pairs of \(\Nsusy=(2,2)\) SQCD theories have equal partition functions on~\(S^2\), as predicted by the Seiberg duality.
 The equality is realized as the symmetry of Toda CFT correlators under conjugation of momenta.
 In Section~\ref{sec:SeibergW}, we consider \(\Nsusy=(2,2)\) SQCDA theories with superpotentials.
 We focus first on a generalization of \(\Nsusy=(2,2)^*\) SQCD, and find the analogue of Seiberg duality for such theories, which amounts to crossing symmetry of a Toda CFT correlator.
 We then obtain the Kutasov--Schwimmer duality between \(\Nsusy=(2,2)\) SQCDA theories with a \(W = \Tr X^{l+1}\) superpotential as conjugation of momenta.
 In Section~\ref{sec:SeibergQ} finally, we describe the groupoid of Seiberg dualities for some quiver gauge theories: some dualities correspond to permutations of degenerate punctures on the Toda CFT side, and in one case to momentum conjugation.

 We check all dualities by proving that the \(S^2\)~partition functions of dual theories are equal up to simple ambiguous factors: besides the Toda CFT approach, we provide direct proofs in Appendix~\ref{app:Proof}.
-In all cases, the factors can be absorbed in either one of the dual partition functions through the ambiguities described below~\eqref{part-typical-matching}, namely a renormalization scheme ambiguity, a global gauge transformation, and a flavour FI parameter.
+In all cases, the factors can be absorbed in either one of the dual partition functions through the ambiguities described below~\eqref{part-typical-matching}, namely a renormalization scheme ambiguity, a constant shift of gauge multiplet scalars, and a flavour FI parameter.